Arvoya/reading-notes/Read02.md

 - It is possible to have spaces in names of files, but the terminal will need additional help.
   - `cd Holiday Photos` could result in an error saying `Holiday: No such file or directory`
-  - `cd 'Holiday Photos'` would fix the error by using single or doublt quetoes.
+  - `cd 'Holiday Photos'` would fix the error by using single or double quotes.
   - `cd Holiday\ Photos` would also work because the backslash key (\\) nullifies or 'escapes' the special meaning of the next character.
 In this case the space.

 #### Hidden Files